-Your currency loses a fraction of its value every single day and over time the loss of that value compounds.
+Your "money" loses a fraction of its value every single day and over time the loss of that value compounds.
 Every four weeks the government publishes a statistic called the Consumer Price Index.
 This index tells us the variation of prices paid by typical consumers for retail goods and various other items.
 It typically tells us how much more we are paying for everyday living items like groceries, gas, etc. The Consumer Price Index also tells us the exact percentage of value that our currency lost over the last 4 weeks.
 On average our "money" loses between 2-3% in value each year.

 If we know that on average our money is losing a value of between 2-3% yearly, then we know that in 20 years from now our money will have lost about half of its value.
 Or simply put, in 20 years our cost of living will double.
 That means if you make $50,000 per year now, you’ll need to be making around $100,000 in 2041 to maintain the same standard of living you have today.
-So what is your plan in retirement to double your income in 20 years?